A collection of our insights to help you adapt to the changing environment and succeed.

 For more information on the Internal Audit Value Chain (IAVC), contact:

 Jonathan Ngah, CISA, CIA, CFE, CGFM.

-Jonathan is a principal at Synergy Integration Advisors, a professional services firm providing internal audit outsourcing and internal audit co-sourcing services to government institutions, private-sector, and not-for-profit organizations in the US and the Asia Pacific (APAC) regions.
+Jonathan is a Principal at Synergy Integration Advisors, a professional services firm providing internal audit outsourcing and internal audit co-sourcing services to government institutions, private-sector, and not-for-profit organizations in the U.S. and the Asia Pacific (APAC) regions.